NelliaFC/TheArtSpace/README.md

 You can check out the rest of our projects here or reach out if you have any questions:

 * [Guillermo Bernal](https://github.com/guillermobernal)
-  contact email address: test@test.com

 * [Waleed Baig ](https://github.com/wtbaig)
-  contact email address: test@test.com

 * [Nellia Fleurova-Char](https://github.com/NelliaFC)
-  contact email address: test@test.com

 * [Kyla Scott](https://github.com/guillermobernal)
-  contact email address: test@test.com

 * [Vaness Nguyen](https://github.com/guillermobernal)
-  contact email address: test@test.com

 ## License

-This project is licensed under
+This project is licensed under MIT.